 Working on a range of media besides print, her projects include cultural videos for the University of Oregon's folklore archives, multimedia scholarship, as well as online open-access collaborative initiatives including the student-focused Interactive Media Archive and the online directory focused on cross-pollinations between Cinema, Media Studies and Digital Humanities.

-She is the recipient of a Holmes fellowship, as well as a course development grant and an award for teaching excellence from the University of Florida.
-She has also produced and directed a viral documentary video for the University of Oregon's folklore archives.
-She is currently working on her book, Interactive Cinema: An Alternative History of Moving Images, which focuses on participatory experiments in the history of cinema and develops new theoretical frameworks for understanding spectatorship in the digital age.
-She is also working on an edited essay collection on the theme of youth in European cinema, and an interactive project on contemporary Greece through digital images.
+She is currently working on her book, Interactive Cinema: An Alternative History of Moving Images, which focuses on participatory multimedia experiments in the history of cinema and develops new frameworks for spectatorship in the digital age.
+She is also working on a number of digital humanities projects on topics including local activism, youth cinemas, and experimental pedagogy.

 B.A., University of Bristol

 M.A., University of Oregon